 Despite this tight turn around and exhausting schedule, the festivals made me realise that being a journalist, and getting to go to events like these, really does beat working.”

-To apply for our NCTJ-accredited BA (Hons) Journalism degree in London or Manchester, here are the UCAS codes you need:
+To apply for our NCTJ-accredited BA (Hons) Journalism degree in London, here is the UCAS codes you need: